A weekend in Copenhagen: 48 hours in the Danish capital

-Starting at Skuespilhuse, meaning the Royal Danish Playhouse (theatre), bike towards Longeroo bridge and cross the channel, making a semi-loop going in the direction of Opera.
-This circuit will reveal lots of architectural spaces and different views and perspectives of the city.
+Start at Skuespilhuse, meaning the Royal Danish Playhouse (theatre), bike towards Longeroo bridge and cross the channel, making a semi-loop going in the direction of the Opera.
+This circuit certainly will reveal lots of architectural spaces, different views and perspectives of the city.
 On the other side, in Christianshavn district, you will cross as well the wonderful Circle bridge design by Olafur Elliasson.

 #03 Admire the stunning modern architecture

-In Copenhagen, the modern architecture and the urban spaces really stand out.
+In Copenhagen, the modern architecture, likewise urban spaces really stand out.

 We were dazzled by how the interiors are designed.
 Most of the time, bars and restaurants are separated into several cozy spaces, giving you the impression to be in a really small and intimate address.